mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/imanage-cloud-connector.md

 This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a iManage Cloud Graph Connector.

 >[!NOTE]
->The iManage Cloud connector is in private preview.
-If you wish to get access to try it, you need to enable [Targeted Release](/microsoft-365/admin/manage/release-options-in-office-365#set-up-the-release-option-in-the-admin-center) ring for your Admin account.
+>The iManage Cloud connector is in private preview for invited customers only.
+If you are invited and wish to get access to try it, you need to enable [Targeted Release](/microsoft-365/admin/manage/release-options-in-office-365#set-up-the-release-option-in-the-admin-center) ring for your Admin account.

 ## Capabilities
 - **Indexing with Access Control**: Index documents and emails from iManage Cloud while maintaining access control.